We Update Our 65 Bond Picks:

 bond-maturity-date.png

-Why should a bond's maturity date be the primary investment criterion?
+They make a bond's maturity date the primary investment criterion

 bond-price-ceiling.png